eturro/mmseq/README.md

 - asample.gene.mmseq: as above but aggregated over genes and the effective\_length is an average of isoform effective lengths weighted by their expression
 - Various other files (`output_base.*.trace_gibbs.gz`, `output_base.M` and `output_base.k`) containing more detailed output

-MMSEQ operates on a sample-by-sample basis, and thus the expression estimates are roughly proportional to the RNA concentrations in each sample.
+These steps operate on a sample-by-sample basis, and thus the expression estimates are roughly proportional to the RNA concentrations in each sample.
 Some scaling of the estimates may be required to make them comparable across biological replicates and conditions.
 The posterior standard deviations capture the uncertainty due to Poisson counting noise and due to the ambiguity in the mappings between reads and transcripts.
 The biological variance between samples can only be discerned with the use of biological replicates (see section on differential expression below).

 ## Differential expression analysis